 winner in 2017) and Ben Feringa, who won the Royal Society of Chemistry

-three more Royal Society of Chemistry awards, in 2011, 2012 and 2013.
+in 2017 and three more Royal Society of Chemistry awards, in 2011, 2012 and 2013.
 All three chemists work at the Stratingh Institute for Chemistry, Faculty of Science and Engineering, University of Groningen.
 Otto joins an illustrious list of winners of Royal Society of Chemistry awards, 50 of whom, including Ben Feringa, have gone on to win a Nobel Prize for their pioneering work.